 Clothing, lunch bags, and blankets must not have an anti-Christian logo, monsters, or violent characters on them.
 Child-friendly characters are permitted on lunch bags, & blankets.
 Please no backpacks.

 Policies & Procedures:

 1. Children are required to bring their lunch & 2 snacks daily with 3 juices/water/milk.
-Each Friday, we allow the children to buy a snack from the vending machine.
-Snack prices range from $.60 to a $1.25.
+Every other Friday, we will allow the children to buy a snack from the vending machine.
+Snack prices range from $1 to $2.

 2. Please do not bring candy, tea. or soda for snack or lunch.